 Address Lets you enter the address from which to run.
+Because the function code is determined from the memory map, do not include one with the address.

 Run Initiates program execution from the specified address,

 then close the dialog box.